Princess in a Tower

 - 4th Failure – The water carries you very far down the river before finally getting stuck against the shore.
 Shivering and cold, you look up the river bank and see bits and pieces of your belongings.
 After a few hours of careful searching, you manage to collect most of your gear and make camp.

-- IT’S A CLIFF – Well that is what this squiggle on the map is, a cliff. the shear wall of the cliff climbs up about 30 feet here.
-Examining the map you see the squiggle intersects with. the river a few miles in both diretions.
+- IT’S A CLIFF – Well that is what this squiggle on the map is, a cliff. the shear wall of the cliff rises up about 30 feet here.
+Examining the map you see the squiggle intersects with. the river a few miles in both directions.
 Squinting at the map you see an x marked on the line.
 A short hike down the cliff line, you find a very narrow path that looks like it could be a way up.
 Looking closely, you see there are pitons (climbing spikes), but no ropes.

 - 1 Failure – slick from the rain, your foot slips.
 You scrabble for a grip and manage to grab a root.